wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 ### Infrastructure as a service (IaaS)
 IaaS delivers on-demand infrastructure resources, such as compute, storage, networking, and virtualization.
 With IaaS, the service provider owns and operates the infrastructure, but customers will need to purchase and manage software, such as operating systems, middleware, data, and applications.
-With infrastructure as a service (IaaS), you are responsible for softwares.
-Azure takes care of all the hardware, such as the solid-state drives (SSDs), network cabling, routers, power supplies, backup generators, cooling systems, and so on.
+With infrastructure as a service (IaaS), you are responsible for software.
+Azure takes care of all the hardware, such as solid-state drives (SSDs), network cabling, routers, power supplies, backup generators, cooling systems, and so on.
 Azure provides native support for IaC via the Azure Resource Manager model.
 Teams can define declarative ARM or Bicep templates that specify the infrastructure required to deploy solutions.
 Services that fall into this category include
 •	Azure Virtual Machines